-Faculty Global Studies & Languages Compulsory Head of Department Mrs Sarah Thornley Senior Subjects Geography, Economics, Tourism, Social & Community Studies Core Skills Research, Communication and General Knowledge
+Faculty Global Studies & Languages Compulsory Head of Department Mrs Sarah Thornley Senior Subjects Economics & Business, Tourism, Social & Community Studies Core Skills Research, Communication and General Knowledge

-History Geography "You have to know the past to understand the present."
-Doctor Carl Sagan "Earth provides enough to satisfy every man's needs, but not every man's greed."
-History is an essential part of the Junior School experience.
+History Economics & Business "You have to know the past to understand the present."
+Doctor Carl Sagan History is an essential part of the Junior School In this course students will develop knowledge of a wide range of effective and valuable skills such as teamwork, research, marketing, organisation and business operations and a variety of financial skills.
+These skills are developed through practical and "real-life" projects such as creating experience.
 It gives students a better understanding of the world in which they live.
 This subject provides students with a strong framework to interpret, analyse and make judgements about our past, our current society and the government of our nation.
-The innovative Junior Secondary Humanities course follows the guidelines of the National Curriculum, yet offers modern history with a local/global twist with a critical hat whenever possible.
-Mahatma Gandhi Geography is a highly relevant subject that gives students a better understanding of the world in which they live and provides students opportunities to get outside the classroom.
-It is also an essential part of the Junior School experience with growing job opportunities.
-Geography students learn a framework for decision making based on environmental, social and economic factors known as the triple bottom line.
-This practical subject follows the guidelines of the National Curriculum, while considering local issues like food production whenever possible in a global context.
+The innovative Junior Secondary Humanities course follows the guidelines of the National Curriculum, yet offers modern history with a local/global twist with a critical hat whenever possible. a business solution to a problem.